Looking for employee intranet software?

 Strengths:

-• Lets you view team matrixes via an attractive visual interface to understand who does what.
+- Lets you view team matrices via an attractive visual interface to understand who does what.

-Downside: some features may not apply to your business.
-It also lacks customization features.
-And you can’t disable these unused areas or reallocate them into something more appropriate.
+- Some features may not apply to your business.
+You can’t disable these unused areas or reallocate them into something more appropriate.

 Pricing